 - Willingness for multi-disciplinary collaborative work

-- Keenness to work with industry, government and third sector to take their business problems and convert into data science research projects.
+- Enthusiasm for working with industry, government and third sector to take their business problems and convert into data science research projects.

 If you are not sure about if you have appropriate skills, do get in contact at [email protected]